7. The App Class

 You can name your own app class whatever you want, but remember that all classes in your app need to have a unique name, so you can't have a page class with the same name as your app class.

-To specify how your own app class should work, you override some predefined methods in it (it works the same way as you override methods in the Page
+To specify how your own app class should work, you override some predefined methods in it.
+It all works the same way as you override methods in the Page

 class, but the App